6 Alternative Jacket Insulations That Aren’t Down

-A handful of brands are now offering alternative insulation materials that are more sustainable, and oftentimes offer different pros and cons than standard down and synthetic insulations.
-To help aid in your purchasing decision, we pulled together a variety of the most popular and newest forms of alternative insulation and provided insights on just what they are and what they do.
+A handful of brands are now offering alternative insulation materials that range from sustainable to strange, and oftentimes offer different pros and cons than standard down and synthetic insulations.
+To help aid in your purchasing decision, we pulled together everything we know about the new fluff.

 We’ve written extensively on 37.5 and its ability to keep you cool during workouts, sleep and throughout the day.
-Nau designs sustainable apparel including winter coats and began adding 37.5 into its jackets as an alternate for goose down.
-The reason they chose to go that route is that it stays warm (keeping your body at the right temperature), dries quickly and is odor-proof, which is a concern when a base layer or insulation layer is so close to your skin.
+It’s also shown up in insulating jackets; Portland, Oregon-based Nau previously integrated 37.5 into its jackets as an alternate for goose down to capitalize on its ability to stay warm, dry quickly and is resist odors, which is a concern when a base layer or insulation layer is so close to your skin.

 The jackets that will make you swear off feathers forever.
 Read the Story